mkuthan/mkuthan.github.io/_posts/2014-05-26-the-twelve-factor-app-part1.md

 I do not fully understand this chapter.
 What I understood is that I should separate my domain from attached resources (local and third party services).
-And it is what I have done many times:
+And it's what I have done many times:

 * Externalize connection configuration
 * Use Anti Corruption Layer between my domain and infrastructure (e.g: hexagonal architecture)